Kansas museum exhibits 1920s natural gas field and world’s greatest helium source.

 Hugoton natural gas fields also have become a leading source of helium, thanks to a University of Kansas professor who in 1905 discovered helium could be extracted from natural gas (learn more in Gas, Oil and Developing Company).

-“Hugoton production is a major source of natural gas and oil for the state and the nation,” KGS says, adding that the economic value produced in 14 counties of southwest Kansas exceeds 50 percent of all gas and oil produced in the state.
+“Hugoton production is a major source of natural gas and oil for the state and the nation,” KGS explained, adding that the economic value produced in 14 counties of southwest Kansas exceeds 50 percent of all gas and oil produced in the state.
 “The major gas fields of this area have produced enough gas to supply every household in Kansas for 364 years.”

-Although natural gas had been discovered as early as 1922, near Liberal, Kansas, that well did not produce oil – so it was considered of little value and remained unused for several years, explains KGS.
+Although natural gas had been discovered as early as 1922, near Liberal, Kansas, that well did not produce oil – so it was considered of little value and remained unused for several years, noted KGS.

 Beginning in the 1930s, Phillips Petroleum Company produced Hugoton natural gas from 3,000 feet deep in Texas County, Oklahoma.

-“This field with subsequent deeper discoveries of oil and gas has provided landowners with royalty revenue and cheap fuel,” explains an historic marker in a Guymon, Oklahoma, park.
+“This field with subsequent deeper discoveries of oil and gas has provided landowners with royalty revenue and cheap fuel,” reports an historical marker in a Guymon, Oklahoma, park.
 “There are nearly 8,000 producing oil or gas wells in Texas County today,” the historic marker notes.